-The National Park Service protects natural resources, cultural resources, and facilities in over 120 coastal and parks that are vulnerable to changes in sea and lake levels, saltwater intrusion, ocean acidification, inundation during coastal storms, and the impacts of changing temperature and precipitation regimes.
+The National Park Service protects natural resources, cultural resources, and facilities in over 120 coastal and Great Lakes parks that are vulnerable to a range of impacts, including coastal erosion, sea and lake level changes, coastal flooding and storm surge inundation, saltwater intrusion, rising groundwater tables, ocean acidification, and changing temperature and precipitation regimes.
 These parks compose a network of protected areas that are critical to maintaining threatened coastal resources and values, preserving coastal heritage and providing visitor experiences.
-The National Park Service must prepare for and adapt to coastal climate change impacts in order to protect irreplaceable resources where possible, and to connect visitors to the resources and the potential impacts of climate change.
+The National Park Service must prepare for and adapt to coastal change in order to protect irreplaceable resources to the extent possible and ensure safe and enjoyable opportunities to connect visitors to the resources and the potential impacts of climate change.

 Dig deeper: